Triggerfish Care Guide: Tank Setup, Species, and Feeding Tips

 - Titan triggerfish (Balistoides viridescens): up to 30 inches

 Planning for adult size from day one is critical.
 A cute 6-inch juvenile in a pet store will be two to three times that size within a few years.
+Cramped conditions don't just reduce swimming space — they compress territorial boundaries, which is the primary trigger for inter-fish aggression in captive Balistidae.

 Quick Facts